-The state will follow guidance issued in CSBG IM # 116 Corrective Action, Termination, or Reduction of Funding for all eligible entities.
-The state will identify a finding and determine if a Training and Technical Assistance Plan, Corrective Action Plan, or a Quality Improvement Plan is needed depending on the severity of the finding.
-The state will meet with the eligible entity and determine the needs as described by the eligible entity.
-The state will discuss the concerns with the state association to determine the joint course of action.
-The state will notify the Office of Community Services to discuss options and recommendations.
-If it is determined that the eligible entity will need to be terminated, the state will create a briefing document to submit to the Division of Family & Children Services, the Department of Human Services and the Governor to gain the approval for such actions.
-Again, the state will notify the Office of Community Services of all actions, activities, and decisions.
+The State will follow guidance issued in CSBG IM # 116 Corrective Action, Termination, or Reduction of Funding for all eligible entities.
+The State will identify a Finding and determine if a Training and Technical Assistance Plan, Corrective Action Plan, or a Quality Improvement Plan is needed depending on the severity of the Finding.
+The State will meet with the Eligible Entity and determine the needs as described by the eligible entity.
+The State will discuss the concerns with the State Association to determine the joint course of action.
+The State will notify the Office of Community Services to discuss options and recommendations.
+If it is determined that the eligible entity will need to be terminated, the State will create a Briefing Document to submit to the Division of Family and Children Services, the Department of Human Services up to the Governor to gain the approval for such actions.
+Again, the State will notify the Office of Community Services of all actions, activities, and decisions.